 - In the Add from the gallery section, type Freedcamp in the search box.

 - Select Freedcamp from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

 Configure and test Azure AD SSO for Freedcamp

 Configure and test Azure AD SSO with Freedcamp using a test user called Britta Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in Freedcamp.

-To configure and test Azure AD SSO with Freedcamp, complete the following building blocks:
+To configure and test Azure AD SSO with Freedcamp, perform the following steps:

-- Configure Freedcamp to configure the SSO settings on application side.
+- Configure Freedcamp SSO - to configure the single sign-on settings on application side.

 Configure Azure AD SSO

 Follow these steps to enable Azure AD SSO in the Azure portal.

 In the Azure portal, on the Freedcamp application integration page, find the Manage section and select Single sign-on.